CrossRef/event-data-user-guide/event-data-manual.md

 The NISO Code of Conduct describes an 'altmetric data aggregator as':

-> Tools and platforms that aggregate and offer online events as well as derived metrics from altmetric data providers (e.g., Altmetric.com, Plum Analytics, PLOS ALM, ImpactStory, Crossref).
+> Tools and platforms that aggregate and offer online Events as well as derived metrics from altmetric data providers (e.g., Altmetric.com, Plum Analytics, PLOS ALM, ImpactStory, Crossref).

 CED is an 'aggregator' by this definition.
 We offer 'online events' but we **do not provide metrics**.
 For some Data Sources that originate within Crossref, CED is also a 'Provider' according to the NISO definition.

+Note that a small proportion of Event Data, such as that from Facebook, has is collected in pre-aggregated form.

 ## Duplicate Data {#concept-duplicate}

 When an Event occurs in the wild it may be reported via more than one channel.
 For example, a blog may have an RSS feed that the Newsfeed agent subscribes to.
 It may also be included in a blog aggregator's results.
 In this case the action of publishing the blog post might result in two Events in CED.
-Note that two events that describe the same external action via two routes will have different Event IDs.
+Note that two Events that describe the same external action via two routes will have different Event IDs.

-It is important that CED reports events without trying to 'clean up' the data.
+It is important that CED reports Events without trying to 'clean up' the data.
 The Evidence pipeline ensures that every input that should result in an Event, does result in an Event.

 ## Evidence First {#concept-evidence-first}

 Crossref Event Data contains data from external data providers, such as Twitter, Wikipedia and DataCite.
 Every Event is created with an Agent.
-In most cases, such as Twitter and Wikipedia, the Agent is operated by Crossref not by the original data provider.
+In most cases, such as Twitter and Wikipedia, the Agent is operated by Crossref, not by the original data provider.
 In some cases, such as DataCite, the data provider runs the Agent themselves.

 Converting external data into Events provides an evidence gap.
 It raises questions like: